Manaro Voui: Name

-Aoba is also the name used in The World Factbook written by US Central Intelligence Agency.
+Aoba is also the name used in The World Factbook written by United States Central Intelligence Agency.

-Aoba is also the name used in a 2017 peer reviewed article in the journal Science, whose lead author works at NASA, and holds a joint appointment at the University of California Los Angeles.
+Aoba is also the name used in a 2017 peer reviewed article in the journal Science, whose lead author works at NASA, and holds a joint appointment at the University of California, Los Angeles.

 Lombenben is the name used on a 2017 map published by Vanuatu's National Disaster Management Office.